Amy Austria: Life and career

 Esmeralda Dizon Tuazon is the second to the eldest among six children born in 1961 to an impoverished family.
 She helped the family by selling chewing gum.
 She studied at the Rajah Soliman High School.
 She was introduced to the producer Baby Martinez of MBM Productions through a common friend.
-She was then cast in Bitayin si Baby Ama (1976), the movie that made a star of Rudy Fernandez.
-After her second film, Alas (1976), with Jun Aristorenas, she was given minor parts in several other pictures then dropped out of the movie scene for almost a year.
+She was then cast in Bitayin si...
+Baby Ama?
+(1976), the film that made a star of Rudy Fernandez.
+After her second film, Alas (1976), with Jun Aristorenas, she was given minor parts in several other pictures then dropped out of the film industry for almost a year.
 When she came back in mid-1977, contract star of Jesse Ejercito's Seven Star Productions.
-She became quite visible in the 1970s, in such films like Dabiana (1977), Miss Dulce Amor, Ina (1978), Atsay (1978), Menor de edad (1979), Gabun: Ama Mo, Ama Ko (1979), Bedspacers (1979) and Swing It, Baby (1979).
+She became quite visible in the 1970s, in such films like Dabiana (1977), Miss Dulce Amor, Ina (1978), Atsay (1978), Menor de Edad (1979), Gabun: Ama Mo, Ama Ko (1979), Bedspacers (1979) and Swing It, Baby (1979).
 After acting in two very relevant films for 1979, Ishmael Bernal's Aliw and Lino Brocka's Jaguar, Austria was finally a lead star in Nang Bumuka Ang Sampaguita (1980).
+Throughout the first half of the 1980s, Austria became a busy actress: Langis at Tubig (1980), Sugat sa Ugat (1980), Goriong Butete (1980), Tondo Girl (1981), Pusong Uhaw (1982), Waywaya (1982), and May Lamok sa Loob ng Kulambo (1984).

+After a three-year hiatus from lead roles, Austria was cast in 1988 for the titular role in Celestina Sanchez, a.k.a.
+Bubbles – Enforcer: Ativan Gang by director Carlo J. Caparas and his wife, producer Donna Villa.
+However, Austria was ultimately dissatisfied with how its production was handled, with the film's original 13-day shooting schedule in August extending to December, when it was needed to be screened for the organizing committee of the 1988 Metro Manila Film Festival in order to qualify.
+On December 20, 1988, five days before the festival, she filed a lawsuit against Caparas and Villa for injunction and damages after they used another person to dub her voice in the film, while Caparas later testified that she did not appear during the recording session for her character's dialogue in time for the film's committee screening.
+Nevertheless, she managed to win the festival award for Best Actress.

-At a time when female parts in Filipino cinema were strong and revolutionary, Austria became a busy actress: Langis at Tubig (1980), Sugat sa Ugat (1980), Goriong Butete (1980), Tondo Girl (1981), Pusong Uhaw (1982) and Waywaya (1982).
-In the 1990s and well into the 21st century, she still gives powerful supporting performances, in The Flor Contemplacion Story (1995), Muro-ami (1999), Anak (2000), Pagdating ng Panahon (2001), a Sharon Cuneta starrer and I Will Always Love You (2006) starring Richard Gutierrez and Angel Locsin.
-Anak is her second reunion movie with Vilma Santos, after Langis at Tubig and Paano Ba Ang Mangarap?.
+In the 1990s and well into the 21st century, she continued to receive acclaim for her supporting performances, such as in The Flor Contemplacion Story (1995), Muro-Ami (1999), Anak (2000), Pagdating ng Panahon (2001), and I Will Always Love You (2006).
+Anak is her second reunion film with Vilma Santos, after Langis at Tubig and Paano Ba ang Mangarap?.